Easy Italian Shrimp Tortellini Bake

 Easy Italian Shrimp Tortellini Bake

-- ¾ lb jumbo shrimp, peeled and deveined
+- 3/4 lb jumbo shrimp, peeled and deveined

 - 2 9oz packages of whole wheat cheese tortellini (use regular if you're not a fan of whole wheat)

-- 2 - 2½ C marinara or spaghetti sauce
+- 2 - 2 1/2 C marinara or spaghetti sauce

-- ½ - ¾ C shredded mozzarella cheese
+- 1/2 - 3/4 C shredded mozzarella cheese

 - 1.5 tbsp parmesan cheese